-I started first on the treadmill of course because I didn’t want people to see me, then I moved to the road, and I finally started adding some track running a couple months ago.
+I started first on the treadmill because I didn’t want people to see me.
+Then I moved to the road, and I finally started adding some track running a couple months ago.
 This article will give you all the details that you need to use a track properly and be as courteous as possible to other users!

 Why Run on a Track

-Every running surface has its advantages and disadvantages just like a track.
+Every running surface has its advantages and disadvantages, and the track is no different.
 If you’re looking for a consistent surface that will make it easy to keep track of your distance, running on a track is the way to go.

 Tracks are often used for intervals if you don’t run them on a treadmill.
 The reason why is because everything is measured and the surface is completely flat so you can run an exact distance very easily.

 If you want to run an exact distance, the track is a great place to do it.
-You know exactly how far you’ve ran at all times.
+You know exactly how far you’ve run at all times.